What is the Effect of DRA ’05

 Third, at the present time, these changes are NOT yet affecting California residents, where the program is called “Medi-Cal”.
 California has long been more generous, in its Medi-Cal program, than the federal Medic-Aid program’s limits, which is a partial reimbursement for the California Medi-Cal outflows for care.
 For example, Californians have been allowed larger CSRA and MMMNA limits, more generous calculations for additional assets, and a shorter look-back period.
 At the coverage level, California has provided more care than other states, too.
 All of these statements can be supported by the federal GAO statistics and the Governors’ comparisons with each other, at their Governors’ Conference.
 And because of the coming wave of Baby-Boomers, those in charge have been comparing numbers, though sometimes not for the same elements.

-While California is not yet operating under the DRA ’05 rules, it is possible that moving a Senior or Disabled Person from California to another state which is operating under the more limited new federal rules could create the unintended consequence of Ineligibility there, despite Eligibility here.
-So if you are planning a move, please first check the receiving state’s rules to ensure that all will be as you wish, and as you have planned.
+While California is not yet operating under the DRA ’05 rules, it is possible that moving a Senior or Disabled Person from California to another state which is operating under the more limited federal rules could create unintended consequences: Ineligibility there in the other state, despite Eligibility here in California.
+So if you are planning a move, please first check out the receiving state’s rules to ensure that all will be as you wish.